vaughany/moodle-block_enrolment_key_generator/readme.md

 Keys are re/generated when the page loads.
 Each instance of the block is unique (you can have many per page with different configurations) and generated keys are not stored anywhere.
 Currently all users can see the block, but this can be changed within Moodle if desired.

-More information is available at the [project's github page](https://github.com/vaughany/moodle-block_enrolment_key_generator).
+More information is available at the [project's GitHub page](https://github.com/vaughany/moodle-block_enrolment_key_generator).

 > **Warning:** In this block I have used word lists freely available on the internet which contain **every** three, four and five-letter British English word, and as such, may contain words that you may find offensive.
 I strongly suggest that you load the file `ekg/block_ekg.php` into your favourite text editor and search for and remove any words you, or your users, may find offensive.